 There are different versions of what happened next.
-According to one, Squandro’s wife died in and saved the baby, but he died soon afterward.
-According to another, both wife and child drowned.
+According to one, Squandro’s wife dove in and saved the baby, but he died soon afterward.
+But according to another, both wife and child drowned.
 According to a third, Squandro also lost his unborn baby in the tragedy.

 Squandro mourned for three days.
 Then he issued his curse.
 He commanded the spirits of the river to take the lives of three white men a year until they left the shores of the Saco.
 He also vowed revenge on the English.
-Squandro was said to have persuaded the Androscoggin tribe to attack Winter Harbor in an opening blow of King Philip’s War.
+Squandro supposedly persuaded the Androscoggin tribe to attack Winter Harbor in an opening blow of King Philip’s War.